2017 ANZAC DAY VILLERS-BRETONNEUX DAY TOUR ex PARIS

 Please NOTE that you MUST register DIRECTLY with DVA for SECURITY CLEARANCE if you are attending ANY of these events.
 Registration for 2017 Villers-Bretonneux and Bullecourt Anzac Day is now open for registration HERE:

-(** Note 2 Feb 2017: (Updated 20 February) Due to major changes to security for 25th April this itinerary has now changed.
+(** Note 2 Feb 2017: (Updated 20 February) Due to major changes to security for the Villers-Bretonneux Anzac Day 25th April ceremony this itinerary has now changed.
 The major change to the itinerary is the omission of visiting Bullecourt due to time constraints on our travelling time to Fromelles imposed by new security arrangements.

 Brochure route Map & Distances for the 2017 Day Anzac Day Villers-Bretonneux Tour from Paris.

 2330 (11.30pm) (24 April 2017) Assemble at Gare du Nord coach park (Rue de Maubeuge) outside the Mercure Gare de Nord hotel.
 (Across the road from Gard du Nord Railway station)

 2400 (Midnight) Coach departs from Gare du Nord coach Park.

 0200 (2am) (25 April 2017) Arrive Glisy for security parking.
 Here you will disembark and undergo a security search before boarding your shuttle bus transfer to Villers-Bretonneux AWM.
 Please have your passport with you for photo ID.
 Allowing for security screening for all passengers using the shuttle coaches we plan to arrive at the AWM at VIllers-Bretonneux at 0300-0330 (3-30) am.

 DVA Release for Dawn Service Villers-Bretonneux 2017